Children with Medical Handicaps

 Special Health Care needs may be caused by a condition a child is born with or develops later.
 The condition is chronic in nature and will last longer than a year.

 The diagnostic program pays for the diagnosis of medical conditions.
 There are no income restrictions to qualify for diagnosis services.
-Children are referred to a BCMH approved doctor to evaluate the child to see if he or she has a medical concern.
-Services include
+Children are referred to a CMH approved doctor to evaluate the child to see if he or she has a medical concern.
+Services include:

-Treatment is received from the BCMH approved providers for eligible conditions.
+Treatment is received from the CMH approved providers for eligible conditions.
 There are medical and income guidelines to qualify.

 What Does Treatment Program Pay for?